ralapple/WebScraper/README.md

 # WebScraper Application
-Designed to pull contacts off of the MSHSL website without having to navigate and collect by hand.
-This is not intened to be malicious or dangerous to the MSHSL website.
+Designed to pull contacts off of the websites without having to navigate and collect by hand.
+This is not intened to be malicious or dangerous to any website.
 More scraping software is being developed, for more information, reach out via email.

 ## Requirements
 - This application runs on a few packages that make the functionality possible.